 "Merlin, can you… leave?"
 Arthur rasps, very quietly.

-"Merlin," Arthur cuts him off— then coughs violently.
+"Merlin," Arthur cuts him off—then coughs violently.
 He nearly keels over, and Merlin lets him, desperate to have him out of the way of the arrows.
 But Arthur keeps himself upright by sheer will, holding fast to Merlin's body.

 "Arthur, you can't," Merlin manages.
-Arthur turns his head, an unsteady twist that reveals a familiar profile etched with pain.
+Arthur turns his head, an unsteady twist that reveals a profile etched with pain.

 "Merlin, please… help me save you."
 Arthur's voice cracks on the word 'save.'
 He cranes his head further and meets Merlin's gaze.
 His chin and cheeks are streaked with blood.
 The look in his eyes forces Merlin's breath from him.
-Arthur's gaze flickers over his face, and then he wipes the moisture from Merlin's cheek with one thumb.
+Arthur's gaze flickers over his face, and then he wipes the moisture from Merlin's cheek with his thumb.
 "Now," he wheezes, "can you go?"

 Merlin is locked in Arthur's gaze.
 He nods.
 It will take everything he has left, probably more, and he's only done it twice before, short distances between places he knows as well as he knows Ealdor: his room, and Gaius' workroom.

 Arthur nods in return, then erupts into coughing that wracks right through him.
 Merlin grabs him up and holds on until it is finished.
 He can see the knights' hands twitching on their bows, their weight shifting back and forth uneasily.
-Uther's expression has let anger back into play; Merlin knows that as soon as Arthur is safe on the ground— which is where he will be in moments, regardless of what else happens— his own life is forfeit.
+Uther's expression has let anger back into play; Merlin knows that as soon as Arthur is safe on the ground—which is where he will be in moments, regardless of what else happens—his own life is forfeit.
 Arthur grasps hold of him hard.
 Merlin can feel him summoning energy.
 He doesn't know what for until Arthur heaves himself around and threads a bloody hand into Merlin's hair.
 His lips press at the corner of Merlin's mouth, an exhalation skating across his chin.
 Merlin gasps, hears startled exclamations from those watching.
 "For me," Arthur hisses, and then his grip tightens unbearably.

 Merlin's heart hammers to a frenzy as Arthur shoves himself away and staggers back.
 Uther yells something, but Merlin can only hear ringing as he scrambles for the last flecks of energy still trapped in his breast, balls them together and flings them outward, picturing… picturing trees, darkness, silence.
 The air blurs; Arthur is a swaying fog of red blood, white tunic, and ashen skin.
 Merlin's vision quakes; he hears screaming, or perhaps it is the magic.
 The last thing he sees before the field disappears is Arthur, tumbling to the earth.